-As soon as practicable Not as soon as practicable Further information is being gathered to assist MLRO unavailable and no deputy appointed. the FIU to identify a person or the whereabouts No MLRO or deputy available (for example, of criminal property. both persons on annual leave).
-The circumstances of suspicion are being Confusion exists over the reporting investigated to determine whether they requirements. constitute grounds for disclosure.
-An investigation into whether a report should The relevant person has received specific be made has stalled. instructions from the FIU which must be Workload is preventing reports from being processed before the disclosure is submitted. made quickly enough and the relevant person Holidays and non-work days prevent the is chronically understaffed. disclosure from being made.
-All reports must be done manually and there Ongoing discussions with the FIU are is insufficient resource. determining the format of the disclosure.
-Internal sign-off by management is blocking Ongoing discussions with the FIU are reporting (note that relevant persons should determining whether a disclosure is justified. ensure that MLROs are able to report directly The organisation is experiencing a disaster and to the FIU without interference from systems are temporarily unavailable to the management).
-MLRO and deputies.
-The MLRO has multiple duties and other The MLRO and deputies are unavailable under work is preventing access to the MLRO extraordinary and unexpected circumstances. workload.
-A large number of cases where suspicious Preferred channel (say internet or electronic transactions may need to be processed has submission) not available and preference not unexpectedly occurred and the relevant to report until preferred channel becomes person's systems are gearing up to handle available again. them.
-(The Authority would expect a dialogue between the relevant person and the FIU in this instance).
-Legal advice is being sought on the correct procedure for complying with the AML/CFT requirements.
-The FIU are unavailable to receive the disclosure.
+As soon as practicable

+Further information is being gathered to assist the FIU to identify a person or the whereabouts of criminal property.

+- The circumstances of suspicion are being investigated to determine whether they constitute grounds for disclosure. - The relevant person has received specific instructions from the FIU which must be processed before the disclosure is submitted. - Holidays and non-work days prevent the disclosure from being made. - Ongoing discussions with the FIU are determining the format of the disclosure. - Ongoing discussions with the FIU are determining whether a disclosure is justified. - The organisation is experiencing a disaster and systems are temporarily unavailable to the MLRO and deputies. - The MLRO and deputies are unavailable under extraordinary and unexpected circumstances. - A large number of cases where suspicious transactions may need to be processed has unexpectedly occurred and the relevant person's systems are gearing up to handle them.
+(The Authority would expect a dialogue between the relevant person and the FIU in this instance). - Legal advice is being sought on the correct procedure for complying with the AML/CFT requirements. - The FIU are unavailable to receive the disclosure.